Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Create a Dataset

     Create a new dataset in the workspace.
-Required fields: name.
-The dataset is initialized with empty data and can be populated through dataset parts.
-Creator becomes admin.
+The dataset is initialized with specified parts (can be empty).
+The dataset can also be populated through dataset parts.

 ### Parameters